quicwg/ops-drafts/draft-ietf-quic-manageability.md

 the handshake; typically, however, only the server will request a connection ID for the lifetime of the connection.
 Connection IDs for either endpoint may change during the lifetime of a connection, with the new connection ID being supplied via encrypted frames.
-See Section 5.1 of {{QUIC-TRANSPORT}}.
+See {{Section 5.1 of QUIC-TRANSPORT}}.
 Therefore, observing a new connection ID does not necessary indicate a new connection.

 Server-generated connection IDs should seek to obscure any encoded routing